lightblue-platform/lightblue-docs-user/cookbook/controlling_read_preferences.md

 # Controlling Read Preferences

-Read preferences for distributed datastores is is managed by the individual datasource configuration.
+Read preferences for distributed datastores is managed by the individual datasource configuration.
 Not every datastore will support a read preference since it's a function of distributed databases.

 In the world of distributed there are two flavors we care about here:
 1. Multi Master